 (Time required: as long as you wish, but I’d recommend at least an hour)

-Without shadow of a doubt, one of the best free things to do in Siena is to merely wander your way through its streets.
+One of the best free things to do in Siena is to wander – properly wander, with no particular plan.
 Start at Il Campo and work your way outwards, allowing your feet to take you where your eyes are drawn to.

 The streets of Siena offer a tantalising glimpse into the days of yester-year.
 As you work your way further from the centre, you’ll find that on some streets you’ll have only the echo of your own footsteps as company.